Artinnavidgoli/Artinnavidgoli/README.md

  - All About living life at its best.

- - ps: i'm allways in discord but in invisible mode , so i will be happy if contact me .
+ - ps: i'm allways in discord but in invisible mode , so i will be happy if contact me.

  - if you want i'm here for any open-source project ;)

  - check out my resume pdf [here](https://github.com/Artinnavidgoli/resumesite)

+ - also check out my [portfolio-website](https://artin-portfolio.vercel.app/)

 ### Donate me